 Sick Behaviour: Not feeding, Lethargy.

-Give the spider at least 8 inches of substrate in which to make its burrow.
+Give the spider at least 8 inches of substrate in which to make its lair.
 These Tarantulas are avid burrowers.

 Cobalt Blue Tarantulas moult once or twice per year.
 This can take anywhere from minutes to hours.

 Whilst moulting, it may look like the spider is dying.
 They tend to stop eating in the days leading up, then roll over onto their backs before the process begins.

 Do not touch the spider while it is moulting.
 This can kill the spider due to stress and shock.
 They are very vulnerable during and after moulting, so may display even more aggression.

 Like a lot of spiders, the Male is at serious risk of being eaten when trying to mate.
 If you attempt to breed your spiders, be sure to remove the Male as soon as the deed is done, lest he become the Female’s dinner.